Maalai Naerathu Mayakkam: Soundtrack

 Debutant Amrit composed the songs and wrote the lyric of the songs alongside Vivek.
 Think Music released the album on 8 October 2015.

-Release

-The first look teaser was released on 25 September 2015 contains 50 seconds of running, followed by second teaser was released on 27 November with 1minute 27seconds runtime.
-The film was given an "A" certificate by the Indian Censor Board.
-The film was released worldwide on 1 January 2016.
-Sarakka Video Song was released officially on 30 December on YouTube by Think Music.

 Critical reception

-The movie received generally positive reviews from critics.
 Writing for The Hindu, Sudhir Srinivasan said "Gitanjali opens the film with a line that goes, "It's difficult to explain some love stories.
 Well, perhaps if they were really love stories, they could be explained."
-Behindwoods rated the film 2.5 out of 5 and wrote, "A watchable, bold, vintage Selvaraghavan story about two contrasting individuals, you wish had more consistent screenplay".
-Rediff rated the film 2.5 out of 5 and wrote "Gitanjali Selvaraghavan’s Maalai Nerathu Mayakkam is a far cry from your regular love stories and their phony over-top-characters, yet as you leave the theater, you feel strangely untouched by the director’s attempt at an emotional assault".
+S Saraswathi of Rediff.com rated the film 2.5 out of 5 and wrote "Maalai Nerathu Mayakkam is a far cry from your regular love stories and their phony over-top-characters, yet as you leave the theater, you feel strangely untouched by the director’s attempt at an emotional assault".